 Browsing a Remote Server

-Typical file and folder operations are supported, such as copy, move, rename, and delete.
-You will need to have the appropriate permissions on the remote server to perform these actions.
+The remote server browser has most of the capabilities of the file manager.
+Typical file and folder operations are supported, including copy, move, rename, and delete.
+You will need the appropriate permissions on the remote server to perform these actions.

 Point-In-Time Browsing